-- 1. Wastes and residues, including tree-tops and branches, straw, husks, cobs and nut shells, and residues from processing, including crude glycerine (glycerine that is not refined) and bagasse, shall be considered to have zero life-cycle greenhouse gas emissions up to the process of collection of those materials irrespectively of whether they are processed to interim products before being transformed into the final product. - 2.
-Transport GHG emissions from: - a. the point of origin and the First Gathering point must be accounted for when the latter is not a landfill, an incinerator where the material is destroyed without any other recovery - b. the certified first gathering point up to the processing plants must be accounted for; whenever the processing and the collection interface are at the same site, etd emissions shall not be accounted. - 3.
+1. Wastes and residues including all wastes and residues included in Annex IX, shall be considered to have zero life-cycle greenhouse gas emissions up to the process of collection of those materials irrespectively of whether they are processed to interim products before being transformed into the final product.

+2. Transport GHG emissions:

+- a.
+From the point of origin to the First Gathering point must be accounted for when the latter is not a landfill, an incinerator where the material is destroyed without any other recovery - b.
+From the certified first gathering point up to the processing plants must be accounted for; whenever the processing and the collection interface are at the same site, etd emissions shall not be accounted. - 3.
 Clarification between "point of origin", "first gathering point", and "processing interface" concerning the boundaries of the certification units: - a.
-Waste resulting from a deconditioning process or hygienization carried out on the processing site (for instance, a methanization unit) is assigned zero GHG emissions (etd) because the point of origin is the collection point. - b.
+Waste resulting from a deconditioning process or hygienization carried out on the processing site (for instance, a methanization unit) is assigned zero GHG emissions (etd) because the point of departure is the arrival point. - b.
 Wastewater treatment plants (point of origin) can be certified as first gathering points. - c.
-Rendering plants are collection points of C1 & C2 animal fats. - d.
-The agricultural field is the point of origin of agricultural residues - e.
-Industrial units (agri-food, biofuel production, etc.) are points of origin for industrial residues - 4.
-Sedimentation and filtration of liquid wastes and residues such as used cooking oil are not GHG emissions-generating processes.
+Rendering plants are First Gathering Points of C1 & C2 animal fats. - d.
+The agricultural field is the point of origin of agricultural residues